Plan an Event in Geneva

 In order to obtain the permit, the event must also submit a detailed plan on how they will control the area and drinking age.
 Suggested routes include wristbands and ID checks.

 Once your application is reviewed, all event coordinators will need to schedule a group meeting with City of Geneva department heads to discuss execution of your requests.
 These meetings generally occur every Tuesday at 10:30am at minimum of one month prior to your event.
 Multiple meeting dates can be scheduled as needed for more complex requests.

 The City of Geneva wants your event to be a success.
 The City will assist in marketing efforts by sending all created press releases to local media outlets, displaying posters at City Hall and at the Geneva Visitor Center, assisting with the setting up of social media outreach, posting the event on the City of Geneva calendar, and more.
 However, most marketing efforts such as poster distribution and other means need to be handled by the event coordinator.
-Please contact Julie Coleman.
 The City of Geneva also assists in the creation of welcome bags/convention bags for large wedding and conference groups.

 Event Coordination Contact

 Geneva, NY 14456